 How can you join?
 Simple… Just show up!” -November Projects website

-The tribe in San Diego is led by three selfless people who give up a lot of their time and energy to make November Project so great: Lauren Padula, Ashleigh Voychick and Angelo Neroni.
-They come up with the workouts, encourage people who come out and will beast any challenge put in front of them.
+The tribe in San Diego is led by three selfless people who give up a lot of their time and energy to make the November Project so great: Lauren Padula, Ashleigh Voychick, and Angelo Neroni.
+They come up with the workouts, encourage people who come out, and will beast any challenge put in front of them.
 These are awesome people who have helped start an incredible thing in San Diego.

-I think most everyone had fun with the competition.
+I think almost everyone had fun with the competition.
 It’s a great concept, and I look forward to seeing where it goes.

 Thanks, November Project San Diego and Washington DC for getting people moving and logging miles for Team RWB. #everymilematters #charitymiles